SecIndOpT/case_study_pl_unstoppable_unicorns/slides.md

-Effective IoT cybersecurity requires clear product security leadership, with original equipment manufacturers (OEMs) responsible for securing products throughout their lifecycle—from design and supply chain management to updates and end-of-life.
+Effective IoT cybersecurity requires clear product security leadership, with original equipment manufacturers (OEMs) responsible for securing products throughout their lifecycle - from design and supply chain management to updates and end-of-life.
 Standards, certifications, and maturity models are essential tools for building secure products and enabling consistent conformity assessment.
 Outcome-based, product-level requirements provide flexibility while supporting innovation and compliance across sectors.